Nyköping: Sports

+Other clubs are football club Harg, the football and handball teams of IFK Nyköping and also includes Onyx in floorball.

-The city is yet to have a team in the major football or hockey leagues of Sweden, with stints in the second tiers being the greatest achievements for both sides.
+The city is yet to have a team in the major football or hockey leagues of Sweden, with stints in the second tiers being the greatest achievements for both main sides.

 Sights

 Nyköping includes the cinema Biostaden which houses Sweden's largest cinema screen.
 The cinema was newly built from the ground in 2012.
 It is located in Högbrunn.

 Nyköpings Stadsbibliotek (Nyköping City Library) is located in the city center, which offers various book clubs and activities for children.
 There is free Internet access and wifi for visitors.
 It has books of all genres, for all ages, and in many languages.